irfantoor/engine/README.md

 **License**

-Irfan's Engine is licensed under the MIT License - see the `LICENSE` file for details
+Irfan's Engine is licensed under the MIT License - see the `LICENSE` file for details.